 POLIT-342 Islamic Political Thought

+Not Scheduled for This Year.
+Credits: 4

 This course examines Islamic political thought from the origins of Islam to the present.
 It considers how Muslim thinkers over the past 14 centuries have understood such fundamental political concepts as the state, leadership, and law.
 The seminar also includes modern Muslim reflections on political concepts of Western origin, such as democracy, nationalism, and civil society.

 Applies to requirement(s): Social Sciences; Multicultural Perspectives S. Hashmi

 Prereq: POLIT-116 and 8 credits in Politics.

 POLIT-343 Law and Religion

+Not Scheduled for This Year.
+Credits: 4

 This course explores the relationship between law and religion through a comparative study of eight countries: the United States, the United Kingdom, France, Egypt, Iran, Pakistan, Israel, and India.
 It focuses on the role of religion in the constitutional law of these countries, both in the text of constitutional documents and in judicial interpretation of these texts.
 Starting with an analysis of the religion clauses in the First Amendment of the U.S. Constitution, the seminar explores questions relating to the separation of religion and state, religious liberty, and the proper role of courts in negotiating societal disputes over religion.

 Applies to requirement(s): Social Sciences

+S. Hashmi

+Prereq: 8 credits in Politics.

 POLIT-351 The Supreme Court

+Spring.
+Credits: 4

 This course will focus on the most important cases decided by the United States Supreme Court since 1803.
 Each week will focus on a different seminal Supreme Court case and the political context surrounding the case.
 The cases will focus on topics such as judicial review, reproductive rights, school desegregation, free speech, gay marriage, and affirmative action.
 As a final project, students will create a presentation on a Supreme Court case that is not covered in the course.
 Students will also submit reaction papers each week.
 The learning objectives of the course include: understanding how to read a federal court case, examining the way politics influences Supreme Court decisions, and exploring the way Supreme Court decision making has an impact on American society.
 Applies to requirement(s): Social Sciences

 D. Holley

-Restrictions: This course is open to juniors and seniors Prereq: POLIT-104 or POLIT-235.
+Restrictions: This course is open to juniors and seniors

+Prereg: POLIT-104 or POLIT-235.